samcool55/InstallPepegaLinux/README.md

   **Runner options**:
-  Wine version - lutris-GE-Proton7-42-x86_64 (other people have used lutris.fshack-7.2-x86_64 succesfully too) If you haven't installed lutris-GE-Proton7-42-x86_64 go to Note A for instructions.
+  Wine version - lutris-GE-Proton7-42-x86_64 (other people have used lutris.fshack-7.2-x86_64 succesfully too).

+  If you haven't installed lutris-GE-Proton7-42-x86_64 go to Note A for instructions.

   **System options**: nothing to change here